Sheikh Zayed Grand Mosque

 Where to Stay

-For value, central Abu Dhabi around Hamdan Street has a cluster of comfortable mid-range hotels at AED 300-500 per night.
-Traders Hotel by Shangrila is reliable in this category.
+Park Hyatt Abu Dhabi on Saadiyat Island has the best beach access and is close to the Louvre, from around AED 800.
+Central Abu Dhabi around Hamdan Street has comfortable mid-range hotels at AED 300-500 per night; Traders Hotel by Shangrila is reliable in that category.